 If you’re about to start writing your opening for the first time, you’ll need to be clear about the core elements of your novel.

-And if you’ve finished your first draft and are looking to liven up the opening lines, check whether the answers to these questions are there – even if they’re simmering below the surface.
+And if you’ve finished your first draft and are looking to liven up the opening or first few lines, check whether the answers to these questions are there – even if they’re simmering below the surface.

 You can also see whether your initial answers to these questions are still satisfactory in light of how you’ve moved the story forward.
 Rethinking some of these might not only give you the compelling start you’re looking for, but actually revolutionise your entire story.